AZITH

 This may mean you have a yeast infection called thrush.
 Sometimes the use of AZITH allows yeast to grow and the above symptoms to occur.
 AZITH does not work against yeast.

-Tell your doctor if you become pregnant while taking AZITH.
+Tell your doctor if you become pregnant while being given AZITH.

-Tell all other doctors, dentists and pharmacists who are treating you that you are taking AZITH, especially if you are being started on any new medicines.
+Tell all other doctors, dentists and pharmacists who are treating you that you are being given AZITH, especially if you are being started on any new medicines.

 Things to be careful of